zeroping/esphome_genie_garage/electrical-notes.md

 - ESP's 3.3 V to pin 1
 - ESP's RX to pin 6

-You may want to solder the ESP's RF shield to some of the exposed groundplane on the GN-BX's circuit board, just to mechanically hold it down.
+You may want to solder the ESP's RF shield to some of the exposed ground-plane on the GN-BX's circuit board, just to mechanically hold it down.